 Calculate the broiling time for the tails by following these steps:

-- If broiling one lobster tail, either weigh it or check the packing to see how much it weighs.
+- When broiling one lobster tail, weigh it or check the packaging to determine its weight.
 If it is a 5-ounce tail, broil it for 5 minutes, which equates to 1 minute broil time for each ounce.

 - If you don’t have a food scale to weigh a package of tails, look at the label, which should have the total weight of all the lobster tails.
 Divide the total weight by the number of lobster tails in the package.
 This will give you the average ounce size.
 However, remember that if the weight is in pounds and ounces (or grams and kilograms), you convert pounds to ounces before dividing.
-For example, a 2-pound, 4-ounce package with 6 lobster tails is calculated as 16 + 16 + 4 = 36 / 6 = 6 ounces each.
+For example, a 2-pound, 4-ounce package with 6 lobster tails is calculated as follows: 16 + 16 + 4 = 36, divided by 6, which equals 6 ounces each.
 This is an average because each one will vary.

 How to Broil Lobster Tails | Preparation